Master the numeric keypad for a fast 10-key experience

 Here is how the fingers operate the number keys on a key pad:

-It is also important to note that in many of the laptop keyboards, there is no numerical keypad included.
+Laptop – It is also important to note that in many of the laptop keyboards, there is no numeric keypad included.
 In a situation like this, you can use the top row in conjunction with the number keys that are laid on top of the top row.
-When working on a laptop without a numerical keypad, here is how your fingers are placed.
+When working on a laptop without a numeric keypad, here is how your fingers are placed.

 Left hand operates the following keys: